MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 - Child configuration files can also include their own child files.
 - Configuration files can be organized into subfolders as desired.
 - Entity names must be unique across all configuration files.
-- Relationships between entities in different configuration files are not supported.
+- Relationships between entities in different configuration files aren't supported.

 #### Examples